huegli/WebSites/Hugo/life-of-rpi/content/post/firstpost.md

 +++

-This blog, besides being my first effort at publishing something online, is really just meant to be a repository of all the fun things I learn about and do with the Raspberry PI.
+This blog, besides being my first effort at publishing something online, is meant to be a repository of all the fun things I learn about and do with the Raspberry PI.

 I first learned about Raspberry PI's last year, which coincided with me getting my feet